The different stages of Medicare Part D coverage and understanding the Coverage Gap:

 The Medicare Coverage Gap Stage

 When you enter the Medicare Part D Coverage Gap stage, you have reached the Coverage Gap.
-This stage begins after your total drug costs have reached $3,820 in 2019.
-You exit the Coverage Gap stage when your total out-of-pocket costs (except for premiums) have reached $5,100 in 2019.
+This stage begins after your total drug costs have reached $4,020 in 2020.
+You exit the Coverage Gap stage when your total out-of-pocket costs (except for premiums) have reached $6,350 in 2020.
 Out-of-pocket costs include your annual deductible, as well as your copayments or coinsurance.
-The SilverScript Plus plan offers additional coverage for those who enter the Coverage Gap.
+The SilverScript Plus plan offers more coverage for those who enter the Coverage Gap.

 Some members, such as those who are part of the Extra Help program, do not enter the Coverage Gap.

 The Catastrophic Coverage Stage

 You enter this stage after your out-of-pocket costs have reached $6,350 in 2020.
 During this stage, you usually pay a low copayment or coinsurance for prescription drugs.